puzzle/centos-apache-modsecurity/README.md

 ## ModSecurity Tuning

 An iterative tuning process is recommended.
-* Start the pod with a high value for of 200 for ANOMALY_INBOUND and ANOMALY_OUTBOUND
+* Start the pod with a high value of 200 for ANOMALY_INBOUND and ANOMALY_OUTBOUND
 * Test the application and follow an iterative tuning process as described in: https://www.netnea.com/cms/apache-tutorial-8-modsecurity-core-rules-tunen/
 * Set an ANOMALY_INBOUND of 5 and ANOMALY_OUTBOUND of 4 to set the WAF to blocking.